RTEMS/rtems-docs/eng/prequalification.rst

 topics like requirements definition, traceability, having a documented change process, coding style, testing requirements, and a user's manual.
-During system test, these standards call for a review - usually by an independent entity - that the standard has been adhered too.
+During system test, these standards call for a review - usually by an independent entity - that the standard has been adhered to.
 These reviews cover a broad variety of topics and activities, but the process is generally referred to as qualification, verification, or auditing against the specific standard in use.
 The RTEMS Project will use the